 High diastolic blood pressure is a type of hypertension.
-Doctors do not know exactly why it happens, but obesity, high triglyceride levels, smoking, and alcohol may all contribute.
-Medication and lifestyle choices can often help manage it.
+Doctors do not know precisely why it happens, but obesity, high triglyceride levels, smoking, and alcohol may contribute.

-Doctors describe blood pressure using two numbers: systolic and diastolic.
+Doctors describe blood pressure using two measures: systolic and diastolic pressure.
 They present a reading with the systolic number appearing above the diastolic.
 Systolic measures the pressure during the heart’s contraction, while diastolic is the pressure in the period between heartbeats.

-Doctors define isolated diastolic hypertension (IDH) — high diastolic blood pressure — as above
+Doctors define isolated diastolic hypertension (IDH), or high diastolic blood pressure, as above 80 mm Hg in individuals with normal systolic blood pressure.

-This article discusses the common causes of high diastolic blood pressure and the risks associated with it, how to prevent high blood pressure, and the treatment options.
+This article discusses the common causes of high diastolic blood pressure and its associated risks, how to help prevent high blood pressure, and the treatment options.

 If an individual has hypertension, they have an increase in both systolic and diastolic blood pressure.

-However, elevated diastolic blood pressure occurs in isolated diastolic hypertension (IDH).
+However, if an individual has elevated diastolic blood pressure, they have IDH.
 Doctors classify stage 1 IDH as a diastolic blood pressure of 80–89 mm Hg diastolic blood pressure.
-They classify stage 2 IDH as diastolic blood pressure above
+They classify stage 2 IDH as diastolic blood pressure above 90 mm Hg.

 IDH is uncommon and accounts for less than 20% of hypertension cases.

 Doctors do not understand why an individual may develop diastolic hypertension.
-They suggest the narrowing of arterioles causes it due to hormones in the body.
+They suggest it may result from the narrowing of arterioles due to hormones in the body.

 However, some potential and preventable causes of IDH also include the following: